Dashtrix/Dashtrix/README.md

 - 👋 Hi, I’m @Dashtrix
-- 👀 I’m interested in ...learning new things
+- 👀 I’m interested in learning new things!!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NotebookLM and Prompt Engineering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI/ML projects, Marketing, Business, and Events.
-- 📫 How to reach me ...just message me😜
+- 📫 How to reach me just message me😜

 <!---
 Dashtrix/Dashtrix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.